pdebuyl/euroscipy_document/conference_presentation.rst

 the Ecole Nationale Superieure.
 There, a strong local team composed of active members of the scientific Python community provided support for continuing the conference series with a truly European scope.
 A French company active in free software and Python, Logilab, also provided support.
+The 2012 edition took place in Brussels where it stays for 2013.

 The conference grew by the addition, in 2010, of two tutorial tracks that proposes to attending scientists either